nathan-gs/nathan-gs.github.com/_posts/2023-12-09-adding-helper-functions-to-nixos.md

 ---
 layout: post
-title: "NixOS: adding a set of helper functions to Nix and importing these at "
+title: "NixOS: adding a set of helper functions to Nix and importing these"
 categories:
 tags:
  - NixOS